-- 5.1 Claims will be considered by the Mitigating Circumstances Panel (MCP) who will determine (a) whether the claim amounts to mitigating circumstances; and (b) whether the evidence presented substantiates the facts on which the claim is made.
-Where necessary, the MCP may call for further evidence and/or undertake an investigation. - 5.2 All evidence submitted must be written in English, or Welsh at the candidate's choice where the candidate sat the assessment in Welsh.
-Where the original evidence is not written in English or Welsh, the candidate must submit a verified translation at the candidate's expense. - 5.3 The MCP will comprise of at least two members of Kaplan SQE staff and a representative of the Solicitors Regulation Authority.
-The MCP will convene to review candidate claims and will record its recommendation in relation to each claim in writing. - 5.4 Recommendations of the MCP will be reported to the Assessment Board for decision. - 5.5 Where the Assessment Board accepts a Mitigating Circumstances claim, the Board will discount the attempt which was subject to the claim.
-The Board may authorise a refund for all or part of the fee for the assessment.
+- 5.1 Claims will be considered by the MCP that will determine (a) whether the claim amounts to mitigating circumstances; and (b) whether the evidence presented substantiates the facts on which the claim is made.
+Where necessary, the MCP may call for further evidence and/or undertake an investigation.
+The standard of proof in a mitigating circumstance claim is on the balance of probabilities. - 5.2 All evidence submitted must be written in English, or Welsh at the candidate's choice where the candidate sat the assessment in Welsh.
+Where the original evidence is not written in English or Welsh, the candidate must submit a verified translation at the candidate's expense.

+- 5.3 The MCP will comprise of at least two representatives of Kaplan SQE and a representative of the Solicitors Regulation Authority.
+The MCP will convene to review candidate claims and will record in writing its recommendation to the Assessment Board in relation to each claim. - 5.4 Recommendations of the MCP will be reported to the Assessment Board for approval. - 5.5 Where the Assessment Board accepts a Mitigating Circumstances claim, the Board will discount the attempt which was subject to the claim.
+The pass mark and a candidate mark cannot be changed.
 Candidates should note that even though SQE2 comprises 16 individual assessment stations, SQE2 is a single assessment of competence.
-Where mitigating circumstances are accepted for any of the assessment stations comprising SQE2, the candidate will be required to retake all of the assessment stations comprising SQE2.

-- 5.6 Providing false information and / or making a fraudulent Mitigating Circumstances claim amounts to malpractice and improper conduct, and would be dealt with under regulation 13 of the SQE Assessment Regulations. - 5.7 A candidate who disagrees with the decision of the Assessment Board may appeal against the decision provided that they are able to establish a ground for the appeal as set out in the SQE Appeals Policy.
+Where mitigating circumstances are accepted for any of the assessment stations comprising SQE2, the candidate will be required to retake all of the assessment stations comprising SQE2. - 5.6 Where the attempt which was subject to the claim is discounted, a refund for all or part of the fee of the assessment may be made, in accordance with the SQE Assessment Terms and Conditions. - 5.7 Providing false information and / or making a fraudulent Mitigating Circumstances claim amounts to malpractice and improper conduct, and would be dealt with under regulation 13 of the SQE Assessment Regulations. - 5.8 A candidate who disagrees with the decision of the Assessment Board may appeal against the decision provided that they are able to establish a ground for the appeal as set out in the SQE Appeals Policy.